To everyone who assisted and supported

 $5,000,000 – The total estimated cost to enforce decriminalization of homelessness in Colorado (2010 to 2014)

-The El Paso County Homeless Veterans Coalition (EPCHVC) conducts an annual one-day “Stand Down” to assist homeless veterans followed by a multi-day Transitional Housing Initiative (THI) to assist homeless veterans and their families, in addition to providing year round monetary assistance to Veterans in need through the Homeless Prevention Program (HPP).
+The El Paso County Homeless Veterans Coalition (EPCHVC) conducts an annual one-day “Stand Down” to assist homeless veterans.
+It is followed by a multi-day Transitional Housing Initiative (THI) to assist homeless veterans and their families.
+In addition, the EPCHVC provides year round monetary assistance to Veterans in need through the Homeless Prevention Program (HPP).